a16z/jolt/book/src/future/folding.md

 ## Going below 10 GBs via smaller chunks

 Projects focused on client-side proving may want space costs of 2 GBs (or even lower).
 One way to achieve that space bound is to use smaller chunks, of $2^{17}$ or $2^{18}$ cycles each rather than $2^{20}$.
-This is not much smaller than the chunk sizes used by STARK-based zkVMs like SP1 and RISC Zero.
+This is slightly smaller than the chunk sizes used by STARK-based zkVMs like SP1 and RISC Zero.
 With chunks of this size, the Jolt-with-folding prover (again, naively implemented) will be somewhat slower per cycle than "monolithic Jolt", perhaps by a factor of up to two or three.

 This time overhead can be reduced with additional engineering/optimizations.
 For example: